StubbornDeer/public-media-files/articles/smart-chatbot.md

+# Use case: a printing company would like to automate such tasks as check the order's status, cancel orders, apply credits, help with wrong or non-satisfying orders
 In this article, we review how to create a smart and helpful chatbot that not only answers users' questions but also calls API to make some actions and reads from the Internet to obtain the needed information.

 ## Step 1.
 Create a project with a text data source